techie-joe/core/_includes/demo-new.md

 ![Small image](https://techie-joe.github.io/core/images/299-400x300.jpg){: .centered.float-sm-right.m-sm-4 width=400 height=300 }

 When ever you wish to enlarge the first letter of a paragraph, use <code class="nowrap">big-first</code>.
 Indent a paragraph with an `indent`.
 Align paragraph texts with <code class="nowrap">text-justify</code>.
-You may also include an image with floats and margins.
 {: .big-first.text-justify }

-<span class="text-grey">Following texts are meaningless fillers to fill up some space for the rest of this demo. ...
+You may also include an image with floats and margins. <span class="text-grey">Following texts are meaningless fillers to fill up some space for the rest of this demo. ...
 In such cases a burn text above turn upon turn may take a bit by bit a burn more or less tuned television more or less different than a different story.
-Had it burn and tuned this happened was the color of television a collaboration, from various people soon to mark a remarkable journey story channel.
 This happened to people various bit by bit.</span>
 {: .indent.text-justify }

 <span class="text-grey">Each time and the story channel a different story all a different story, to a pleasure the color of television.
 A story to honor the color of television the story more or less was burn, in such cases it varies person to person.
 This happened to the color of television as television different than a different story.</span>